Don’t write off the iPhone XS yet, it may be the fastest smartphone

 Things get juicier from there.
 The GPU is going to see massive improvements, thanks to the new 7nm manufacturing process.
 With four cores that support tessellation, multilayer rendering and lossless memory compression, we could see performance increases of up to 50%.
 None of this is new tech in the GPU world, but it’s still a massive improvement over last-gen and could lead to better gaming performance across the board.

-The star of the A12 show is the Neural processor.
+The star of the A12 show is the Neural Engine.
 In AR and AI workloads, the new iPhones are going to shine.
-The NPU in the iPhone X’s A11 SOC had two cores, this is bumped up to eight in the A12.
+The neural processing unit (NPU) in the iPhone X’s A11 SOC had two cores, this is bumped up to eight in the A12.
 Apple claims that this will result in a peak performance of 5 trillion operations per second, compared to the iPhone X’s 600 billion.
 That’s a pretty massive boost.

 These A12 specs could end up propelling the iPhone XS to the top of the smartphone performance hill, at least until Qualcomm puts out another flagship Snapdragon chip – nothing stays at the top for long.